LuiseFreese/mermaid/docs/usage-guide.md

 See the `examples/` directory for complete ERD examples:

-- `ecommerce-erd.mmd` - E-commerce system with customers, orders, and products
-- `hr-system-erd.mmd` - HR system with employees, departments, and projects
+- `event-erd.mmd` - Event management with venues, events, and attendees

 ## Advanced Usage